 Ports can be opened for specific systems where there is a legitimate academic or business need for the traffic and there are not any inherent risks to the request (e.g., insecure protocols, known vulnerabilities, etc.).
 Exceptions can also be made for research networks that have specialized academic needs.

 The firewall is a common-good service provided to the campus.
-Exceptions can be made at no-cost with the appropriate business or academic justification.
+Exceptions can be made at no cost with an appropriate business or academic justification.